atpugneSnahsE/Intelligent-Systems-Labs/IS-Lab2-20250258/README.md

 # IS-Lab2 – Multi-Layer Perceptron Training

-This repository contains MATLAB implementations of a Multi-Layer Perceptron (MLP) trained with backpropagation for function and surface approximation, following the IS-Lab2 laboratory task description.[file:1]
+This repository contains MATLAB implementations of a Multi-Layer Perceptron (MLP) trained with backpropagation for function and surface approximation, following the IS-Lab2 laboratory task description.

 ## Overview

 The project implements:
 - A 1D MLP approximator with one input and one output that learns a nonlinear target function defined using sine terms.
-- An extended 2D “surface approximation” MLP with two inputs and one output using the same structural constraints (single hidden layer, nonlinear hidden activation, linear output, backpropagation).[file:1]
+- An extended 2D “surface approximation” MLP with two inputs and one output using the same structural constraints (single hidden layer, nonlinear hidden activation, linear output, backpropagation).

 ## Task Description